mvolkmann/blog/src/remix.md

 ## Actions

-Any route can export an `action` function that is optionally async.
+Any route can export an `action` function that is optionally `async`.
 These are invoked when a `form` on the page is submitted.
 Like `loader` functions, these functions only exist and run on the server, never in the browser.